sentinelfirewall/sentinel/csf/readme.txt

 that the CloudFlare account allows: https://goo.gl/ssGu7v

-All CloudFlare users for the domains that are involved in LF_MODSEC and LF_CXS triggers will have a CloudFlare rule added.
+All CloudFlare users for the domains that are involved in LF_MODSEC and triggers will have a CloudFlare rule added.
 Any CloudFlare account configured to use the special case "any" field value in csf.cloudflare will have a CloudFlare rule added regardless of domain.